 Visits to one of Apple’s retail locations used to be a fun affair; the staff is knowledgeable, the atmosphere is great, and watching so many nontechnical people browse and eagerly buy all sorts of electronic gear is a pleasure.
 Of late, however, the stores tend to be very busy, with the result that catching the attention of an employee can be challenging, and even simple purchases take longer than they should.

-Thanks to the Apple Store app, I can now walk into a store and complete most minor purchases without having to interact with anyone.
+Apple Store app, I can now walk into a store and complete most minor purchases without having to interact with anyone.
 I simply place my order (something I can either do at home, or right at the store—where the app even allows me scan items using my iPhone’s camera), grab the product, and leave minutes later.

 In a sense, the Apple Store app is the ultimate marriage between tradition and technology: You get the convenience of online shopping and the convenience of a brick-and-mortar retail experience.
 Of course, Apple gains in the bargain as well, since you don’t take up the valuable time of a store clerk who could otherwise be selling high-ticket items to a different customer.